PhD (Civil) BE (Civil) MEngNZ

-As a teenager growing up in her hometown of Medan, Indonesia’s North Sumatra province, Ellys Lim was deeply affected by the disastrous impact of the 2004 Indian Ocean earthquake and tsunami on the nearby territory of Aceh.
+As a teenager growing up in her hometown of Medan, in Indonesia’s North Sumatra province, Ellys was deeply affected by the disastrous impact of the 2004 Indian Ocean earthquake and tsunami.

-In the wake of the tragedy, Ellys decided she wanted to work as a seismic engineer to help minimise the loss of life due to earthquakes.
-Subsequently, throughout her civil engineering graduate course at Bandung Institute of Technology and her doctoral studies at the University of Auckland, she has kept her focus on this goal.
+In the wake of the tragedy, Ellys decided she wanted to become a seismic engineer to help minimise loss of life due to earthquakes.
+Throughout her civil engineering undergraduate course and her doctoral studies, she has kept her focus on this goal.

-During her undergraduate study and following her graduation in Indonesia, Ellys gained significant practical experience.
-Her experience includes a broad range of structural steel and concrete building elements employed in large-scale facilities, including shopping centres, hotels, places of worship, a refinery plant, a convention hall and a student recreation centre.
+Ellys gained significant practical experience both during and after her undergraduate studies.
+She worked with a broad range of structural steel and concrete building elements in large-scale facilities, from shopping centres, hotels and places of worship, to a refinery plant, convention hall and student recreation centre.

-In her doctoral studies at Auckland University, Ellys investigated the interaction between primary structure and nonstructural components, multi-axial near-source ground motions and soil effects, an area of research that is highly relevant for improvement of seismic design in New Zealand and elsewhere.
+During her doctoral studies at Auckland University, Ellys investigated the interaction between primary structure and non-structural components, multi-axial near-source ground motions and soil effects – an area of research that is highly relevant for improvement of seismic design in New Zealand and around the world.

-2013- Undertaking Doctoral studies in Civil Engineering – University of Auckland
+2017 PhD in Civil Engineering – University of Auckland, New Zealand

 2012 Bachelor of Engineering, Institut Teknologi Bandung, Indonesia